Harusame-class destroyer: Background

 The Harusame-class destroyers were part of the 1894 Imperial Japanese Navy ten-year expansion and modernization plan for based on lessons learned in the First Sino-Japanese War.
 In the second phase of this plan, from fiscal 1897, after 12 destroyers had been imported from the United Kingdom, budget cutbacks reduced the number of new vessels to only four more (two each from the and classes).

 In fiscal year 1900, the Imperial Japanese Navy decided to cancel plans for a torpedo boat tender, which freed funds to purchase four additional destroyers.
 Likewise, in fiscal 1903, the cancellation of six planned utility vessels freed funds to produce an additional three destroyers.

 In order to cut costs and to help develop the Japanese shipbuilding industry, it was decided to construct all seven of the new destroyers at Japanese yards.
-The first four were built at the Yokosuka Naval Arsenal, and the remaining three at the Kure Naval Arsenal.
+The first five were built at the Yokosuka Naval Arsenal, and the remaining two at the Kure Naval Arsenal.
+(Note: There are sources like Howarth (1983) that claim the first four were built at Yokosuka and the last three were built at Kure.
+However, 海軍歴史保存会 (1995) lists Ariake with the budget item name "Destroyer Nr.21" to have been built at Yokosuka Naval Arsenal in Volume 7, page 288.)